How to Speak Like a Leader. Lessons From Leadership Communications

 Most leaders agree that communication skills are their number one skill.
 When we see or hear leaders speak well, it’s easy to believe they have a natural talent for it.
 However, after fifteen years coaching CEOs, CFOs and Senior Executives, we’ve seen that anybody can transform their leadership communications.

-At BBA, we have developed a methodology that can help you become a great communicator – and fast.
-That why some of the largest organizations use us to coach their top talent.
+At BBA, we have developed a methodology that can help you improve your leadership communication skills – and fast.
+That why some of the largest organisations use us to coach their top talent.

 Below we share some of the ideas behind our approach.